The glory of the Messiah, 13:1-20:1

 Early on Sunday morning Mary Magdalene goes to Joseph's tomb where Jesus is presently laid awaiting his own final burial place.
 She finds the grave empty and runs back to Jerusalem to tell the other disciples; "they have taken the Lord out of his tomb and we don't know where they have laid him."
 The "we" reminds us that Mary was not alone.
 Peter and the beloved disciple, John, run to the tomb.
 John gets there first, then Peter, who enters, followed by John.
 The neatness of the burial sheets and the napkin which had been over Jesus' face, probably give the impression of someone who has simply just got out of bed.
 For John, the grave-clothes says it all, and so he believes that Jesus has risen from the dead.

-The visits to the tomb by Mary Magdalene, Peter and the beloved disciple, establish the fact that it was empty and ordered in appearance, thus confirming the resurrection and prompting faith.
-Having vanquished the powers of darkness the Son quietly rises.
+The visits to the tomb by Mary Magdalene, Peter and the beloved disciple, establish the fact that it was empty and ordered in appearance, thus confirming Jesus as a living messiah, not a dead one.
+Having vanquished the powers of darkness the Son of God quietly rises; to this fact there can be only one response, faith.

-i] Context: In John's gospel, the story of the resurrection is covered in the account of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.
+i] Context: See 18:1-11.
+In John's gospel, the story of the resurrection, 20:1-31, is covered in the account of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.
 The story of the empty tomb is reported by all the evangelists, although John's account is quite different to the three synoptic gospels.
 The telling of the story may be different, but the details remain the same.

 Text - 20:1